xamarin/dev-days-labs/HandsOnLab/README.md

  var appUrl = "https://OUR-APP-NAME-HERE.azurewebsites.net";
 ```

-Be sure to udpate YOUR-APP-NAME-HERE with the app name you just specified.
+Be sure to update YOUR-APP-NAME-HERE with the app name you just specified.

 The Initialize logic will setup our database and create our `IMobileServiceSyncTable<Speaker>` table that we can use to get speaker data from Azure.
 There are just two methods that we need to fill in to get and sync data from the server.